dotnet/AspNetCore.Docs/aspnetcore/signalr/introduction-signalr-core.md

 Good candidates for SignalR:

 * Apps that require high frequency updates from the server.
-Some examples are gaming, social networks, maps, and GPS apps.
+Some examples are gaming, social networks, voting, auction, maps, and GPS apps.
 * Dashboards and monitoring apps.
-Some examples of these include voting and auction software.
+Some examples include company dashboards, instant sales updates, or travel alerts.
 * Collaborative apps.
 Whiteboard apps and team meeting software are examples of collaborative apps.
 * Apps that require notifications.
-Social networks, email, chat, games, and many more types of apps use notifications.
+Social networks, email, chat, games, travel alerts, and many other apps use notifications.

 SignalR provides an API for creating server-to-client remote procedure calls (RPC).
 The RPCs call JavaScript functions on clients from server-side .NET Core code.